jmajew/thrust_tool/Doc/Tool.md

 ## Tool (3D printed)

 The tool is built around two load cells: first for thrust and second for torque measurement.
-I used load cells: 1kG for torque and 2kG for thrust - they allow measurements with resolution around 0.1G for thrust and 0.25 Gcm for torque.
+I have used load cells: 1kG for torque and 2kG for thrust - they allow measurements with resolution around 0.1G for thrust and 0.25 Gcm for torque.
-The propeler should be mounted as a pusher such that flow stream behind propeller is not interacting with the tool and remain undisturbed.
+The propeller should be mounted as a pusher such that flow stream behind propeller is not interacting with the tool and remain undisturbed.

 ### Half section of the tool:
 ![half section of the tool](figs/thtool-2.png)